Clear Secure Inc. (YOU) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price estimated by analysts for YOU is $30.14, which is $6.63 above than the current price.
+The average price predicted for Clear Secure Inc. (YOU) by analysts is $30.14, which is $7.43 above the current market price.
 The public float for YOU is 73.10M, and at present, short sellers hold a 22.93% of that float.
-The average trading volume of YOU on July 20, 2023 was 1.30M shares.
+On July 26, 2023, the average trading volume of YOU was 1.32M shares.

 YOU’s Market Performance

-YOU’s stock has seen a -7.25% decrease for the week, with a -2.73% drop in the past month and a -9.56% fall in the past quarter.
-The volatility ratio for the week is 3.67%, and the volatility levels for the past 30 days are at 3.31% for Clear Secure Inc..
-The simple moving average for the past 20 days is -0.18% for YOU’s stock, with a -11.08% simple moving average for the past 200 days.
+YOU’s stock has seen a -4.33% decrease for the week, with a 0.09% rise in the past month and a -11.96% fall in the past quarter.
+The volatility ratio for the week is 3.37%, and the volatility levels for the past 30 days are at 3.33% for Clear Secure Inc. The simple moving average for the past 20 days is -3.17% for YOU’s stock, with a -14.07% simple moving average for the past 200 days.

 Analysts’ Opinion of YOU